dgcuff/blog.github.io/_posts/2022-08-22-naming-a-class-the-same-as-an-instance.md

 Confusion is eventually going to arise, I promise you.
 I make this promise as someone who has lived in two such neighbourhoods.

 In this fictional neighbourhood of Mill Stream, I tend to find lodgings just off the main street, which side street we will call Temple Lane.
 Let's say I reside at number 47.
 Eventually a delivery driver with incomplete records or a visitor with an imperfect memory will complain that I wasn't home as promised... because they retained the number 47 and the name Mill Stream, made the incorrect assumption that I was on Mill Stream Drive, and knocked on the door at 47 Mill Stream Drive, where no one was home.
+While I sat impatiently at 47 Temple Lane, waiting for their arrival.

 Using the name Offspring for your offspring is not a best practice.
 I am not aware that this has ever happened.